-Dr Maxine Szramka MBBS (Hons 1) B Med Sc FRACP is an experienced general Rheumatologist and expert diagnostician working in Sydney and Nowra, offering comprehensive diagnostic evaluations and treatment programs for Rheumatological conditions.
+Dr Maxine Szramka MBBS (Hons 1) B Med Sc FRACP is an experienced general Rheumatologist and expert diagnostician working from the Gold Coast and the Northern Rivers of NSW, offering comprehensive diagnostic evaluations and treatment programs for Rheumatological conditions.
 She has a dedicated approach to health care and communicates in a way that is personable, informative and empowering.
 She treats all Rheumatological conditions and has a special interest in Gout, Arthritis, Ankylosing Spondylitis and Musculoskeletal pain, including sports type injuries.

 Maxine trained in Tasmania and lived in Hobart both as a medical student and junior doctor before moving to Melbourne to pursue Physician training at St Vincents Hospital.
 She loved Hobart, but career prospects made the call to move to Melbourne.
 Maxine lived in Melbourne for 5 years before coming to Sydney, and has never looked back as she loves the city!
 She says its like a bigger Hobart, and warmer too!

 Before doing Rheumatological training, Maxine has had a vast experience in different fields of medicine and an interest in and understanding of health and well-being which allows her to have a comprehensive and thorough approach to considerations of your health care.
 Highly astute, and an expert diagnostician, she has had training in surgery, general medicine, clinical pharmacology and infectious diseases prior to completing Rheumatology specialty training.
 Maxine is a self confessed science nerd, lover of philosophy and cares deeply about our health and well-being: she is interested in the relationship between diet and lifestyle and our health and well-being as well as the role that stress and our emotions can have in impacting us.